2011-nov02-net/antonio-project1/README.md

 Build:
 (Windows)
 * git clone https://github.com/2011-nov02-net/antonio-project1
-* migrate the code to a database using dotnet ef migrations add and dotnet ef database update
+* migrate the code to a database using `dotnet ef migrations add` and `dotnet ef database update`
 * run with dotnet run

 ## Usage

 Once connected you can click on any of the tabs to begin viewing data.
 For best experience please go to customers and assign one as the acting customer.
-This will open the shopping cart and also allow you to view books on the Library page.
+This will open the shopping cart and also allows you to view books on the Library page.

 ## License